 While setting up your job, you might find it useful to create some empty shortlists, making it easier to add applicants when you’re ready.

-In your production’s Application Manager, below the filter bar at the top of the page, you’ll see the shortlist panel.
-On the right-hand side, you’ll see a button to create a new shortlist (see below).
+In your production’s Application Manager, in the sidebar at the left of the page, you’ll see the shortlist panel.
+Within it, you’ll see "Create New Shortlist" which you would click on to create a shortlist (see below).

 Another way to do this is when you’re reviewing applicants.
 You can select the profiles you like, and when you click the actions button the option to add them to a shortlist will appear.
 Then you can choose if you want to add them to an existing shortlist or create a new one to add them to.